Seizure: First aid during a seizure

 Emergency services should also be called if a person has multiple consecutive seizures, has trouble breathing or awakening afterward, becomes injured, is submerged in water, has a first-time seizure, has diabetes, or is pregnant.

-For nonconvulsive seizures (such as absence seizures or focal impaired consciousness seizures), active physical first aid is often unnecessary.
-In these cases, observers should ensure the person is safe from harm, gently guide them away from danger if needed, and offer support and reassurance as they regain awareness.

 Emergency medical treatment

 If a convulsive seizure lasts longer than five minutes or if repeated seizures occur without full recovery between events, the situation is classified as status epilepticus, a medical emergency requiring rapid intervention.
 In emergency care, the first-line therapy for status epilepticus is the administration of a benzodiazepine to terminate the seizure, with most guidelines recommending lorazepam, midazolam or diazepam.
 Early benzodiazepine treatment is associated with better seizure control and improved outcomes.
 Even in shorter seizures that do not require use of benzodiazepines, intravenous access is usually established in case of multiple seizure episodes or seizure prolongation.

 If seizures persist despite benzodiazepine administration (second-line therapy), an intravenous antiseizure medication is given.
-Recommended options include fosphenytoin, valproate, or levetiracetam, depending on patient-specific factors and institutional protocols.
+Recommended options include fosphenytoin, valproate or levetiracetam, depending on patient-specific factors and institutional protocols.
 In cases of refractory status epilepticus (seizures continuing despite first- and second-line treatments), patients typically require intensive care unit management.
 This involves continuous EEG monitoring and administration of anesthetic agents such as propofol or continuous infusion of midazolam.

-Prompt recognition and treatment of status epilepticus are critical to prevent permanent neuronal injury, systemic complications, and death.

-Management of provoked seizures

-If a seizure is provoked by an acute reversible cause, treatment focuses on addressing the underlying condition.
-Long-term antiseizure medications are typically not needed once the acute cause has been resolved, unless seizures recur.

-Management after unprovoked seizures
+Management after a seizure

-After a first unprovoked seizure, management depends on assessing the risk of recurrence.
-Antiseizure medication may be considered after a single event if risk factors for epilepsy are identified, such as epileptiform abnormalities on EEG or structural lesions on MRI.
-In other cases, careful observation may be appropriate.
+If a seizure is provoked by an acute reversible cause, long-term antiseizure medication is generally not required, as recurrence is unlikely unless the underlying condition recurs.
+After a first unprovoked seizure, if risk factors for epilepsy are identified, such as epileptiform abnormalities on EEG or structural lesions on MRI, management follows that of epilepsy.